micahwierenga/js-functions-lab/readme.md

 #### Getting started

+Fork and clone this repo.
+You should do all you work inside the `starter-code` folder.

 Open the file `functions.js`.
 All the function names are already inside the file, you just need to implement them by adding code inside each one.

 Use the Chrome dev tools console to practice executing your code.

+As you [pair program](https://en.wikipedia.org/wiki/Pair_programming), we recommend [screen sharing](http://osxdaily.com/2012/10/10/remote-control-mac-screen-sharing-os-x/).
+Alternate roles as "driver" and "navigator" after each step.

 #### Deliverable

 Push completed homework up to your fork of this repo.

 ## Additional Resources